G33kDude/Chrome.ahk/README.md

 Automate Google Chrome using native AutoHotkey.

-For now, AHKv2 can be found here: https://github.com/thqby/ahk2_lib/blob/master/Chrome.ahk
+For AHKv2, a port can be found here: https://github.com/thqby/ahk2_lib/blob/master/Chrome.ahk

 ## How it works